boredazfcuk/docker-icloudpd/README.md

 ## MANDATORY ENVIRONMENT VARIABLES

+APPLEID: This is the Apple ID for the account you want to download files for.

+APPLEPASSWORD: This is the password for the Apple ID account named above.
+This is needed to generate an authentication token.

+## DEFAULT ENVIRONMENT VARIABLES

 USER: This is name of the user account that you wish to create within the container.
 This can be anything you choose, but ideally you would set this to match the name of the user on the host system for which you want to download files for.
 This user will be set as the owner of all downloaded files.
+If this variable is not set, it will default to 'user'

 UID: This is the User ID number of the above user account.
 This can be any number that isn't already in use.
 Ideally, you should set this to be the same ID number as the USER's ID on the host system.
 This will avoid permissions issues if syncing to your host's home directory.
+If this variable is not set, it will default to '1000'

 GROUP: This is name of the group account that you wish to create within the container.
 This can be anything you choose, but ideally you would set this to match the name of the user's primary group on the host system.
 This This group will be set as the group for all downloaded files.
+If this variable is not set, it will default to 'group'

 GID: This is the Group ID number of the above group.
 This can be any number that isn't already in use.
 Ideally, you should set this to be the same Group ID number as the user's primary group on the host system.

-APPLEID: This is the Apple ID for the account you want to download files for.

-APPLEPASSWORD: This is the password for the Apple ID account named above.
-This is needed to generate an authentication token.
+If this variable is not set, it will default to '1000'

 TZ: This is the local timezone and is required by the exiftool to calculate local time from the timestamps.
+If this variable is not set, it will default to Coordinated Universal Time 'Etc/UTC'

+INTERVAL: This is the number of seconds between syncronisations.
+Common intervals would be: 3hrs - 10800, 4hrs - 14400, 6hrs - 21600 & 12hrs - 43200.
+If variable is not set it will default to every 24hrs (86400 seconds).

 ## OPTIONAL ENVIRONMENT VARIABLES

 CLIOPTIONS: This is for additional command line options you want to pass to the icloudpd application.
 The list of options for icloudpd can be found [HERE](https://github.com/ndbroadbent/icloud_photos_downloader#usage)

 SETDATETIMEEXIF: This option sets the downloaded file's time stamp to be the same as the time stored within the file's exif data.

-INTERVAL: This is the number of seconds between syncronisations.
-Common intervals would be: 3hrs - 10800, 4hrs - 14400, 6hrs - 21600 & 12hrs - 43200.
-If variable is not set it will default to every 24hrs (86400 seconds).

 ## VOLUME CONFIGURATION